jizzi/keyboard/README.md

 It shouldn't compromise your mental health.
 But, you can never be completely sure.
 You are dealing with powerful forces here.
 In computer science parlance, that can be compared to getting root access to your mind.
 In Jung's words, "*The secret is that only that which can destroy itself is truly alive.*" ("Psychology and Alchemy", par.
 93.)

 **Disclaimer**.
 Any risk of a mental health deterioration, related or unrelated to the use of this software, is yours and yours alone.
-Under no circumstances will the author of this software bear any responsibility for the condition of your mental health.
+Under no circumstances will the author of this software be responsible for the state of your mental health.

 * * *